kayyenl/Unlimited-Graphics-Works/README.md

 ### Welcome to my Graphics Works!
-The works below have been done in OpenGL, in NUS's Computer Graphics Course.
+Below are some of my projects exploring the fascinating world of graphics, developed using OpenGL and C++.
+Each project reflects my curiosity and interest in computer graphics and rendering techniques.

-**Lab 1 - Bouncing Circles**
+**Bouncing Circles Screensaver**
-By making use of the correct event callback functions, we draw circles and implement their logic in the space, making it look like a DVD player screensaver.
+Inspired by the classic DVD player screensaver, I designed a system where colorful circles bounce off screen boundaries.
+User interactions allow for adding new circles with randomized attributes like size, speed, and color.
+The project uses double buffering to ensure smooth animations.

 ![photo_2023-09-30_15-14-25](https://github.com/kayyenl/Unlimited-Graphics-Works/assets/99934242/8d5b365d-6d02-43d3-8d6b-905fe75dfc8b)

-**Lab 2 - Need for Speed**
+**Orbital Camera with Great Circle Paths**
-By understanding projection and view transformation, we learn how to provide a suitable `gluLookAt` and correct implementation of `glPerspective` (or `glFrustum`).
-This allowed us to position the camera and simulate an orbiting view around a planet while rendering cars moving along great circles on its surface.
+I created a dynamic 3D environment where cars traverse great circles on a planet’s surface.
+By designing a robust camera system with `gluLookAt` and `glPerspective`, I simulated a smooth orbital navigation, enabling users to explore the scene interactively.

 ![image](https://github.com/kayyenl/Unlimited-Graphics-Works/assets/99934242/64ba5433-a581-42e3-be02-b8581e7c05c1)

 ---

-**Lab 3 - Reflective Table**
+**Reflective Table with Texture Mapping**
-In this lab, we implemented **planar reflections** using multi-pass rendering techniques and texture mapping.
-The reflective surface (a table) was created by rendering the scene from an imaginary viewpoint and applying the captured texture onto the table.
-The resulting reflection included mipmapping to smooth textures and simulated partial reflectivity, blending the reflection with the base material's color.
+This project explores **planar reflections** using multi-pass rendering and texture mapping.
+I created a reflective tabletop by rendering the scene from an imaginary viewpoint and applying the captured texture to the table.
+The final result combines partial reflectivity with mipmapped textures for a polished look.

 ![image](https://github.com/user-attachments/assets/0f210ed4-4943-44b3-b89b-9d0cf0e7fca9)

 ---

-**Lab 4 - Ray Tracer**
+**Recursive Ray Tracing Engine**
-This lab introduced the fundamentals of **ray tracing** by implementing the Whitted Ray Tracing algorithm.
-We programmed recursive ray intersections for spheres and planes, calculated lighting effects, and handled reflective surfaces.
-The final render included realistic shadows, reflections, and specular highlights, with recursion depth controlling the level of reflection realism.
+I implemented a ray-tracing engine capable of simulating realistic lighting effects, including reflections, shadows, and specular highlights.
+Recursive ray intersection algorithms were used to compute these effects, with controllable recursion depth for fine-tuning visual realism.

 ![image](https://github.com/user-attachments/assets/1607f845-d7e6-4e7d-acc9-3735ee716383)

 ---

-**CS4247 Lab 1 - Skybox and Normal Mapping**
+**Skybox and Enhanced Surface Details**
-We explored **environment rendering** by implementing a skybox with cubemap textures to create an infinite background effect.
-Additionally, we applied **normal mapping** to enhance surface details on a cube, creating realistic lighting interactions without increasing the geometry complexity.
+This project features a **skybox** to render infinite backgrounds using cubemaps, creating a realistic environment for a 3D scene.
+I also enhanced surface realism through **normal mapping**, dynamically adjusting how light interacts with textures without increasing geometric complexity.

 ![image](https://github.com/user-attachments/assets/16dd3255-2d2f-48fb-8007-5eb16c11daf5)

 ---

-**CS4247 Lab 2 - Shadow Mapping with PCF**
+**Shadow Mapping with Soft Shadows**
-In this lab, we implemented **shadow mapping** to project shadows from a light source onto a scene, using framebuffers to store depth information.
-We enhanced the shadow realism by integrating **percentage-closer filtering (PCF)** to smooth shadow edges and eliminate jagged artifacts.
+I implemented a **shadow mapping pipeline** to project realistic shadows from light sources.
+By integrating **percentage-closer filtering (PCF)**, I achieved smooth, anti-aliased shadow edges, eliminating harsh artifacts and improving the overall rendering quality.

 ![image](https://github.com/user-attachments/assets/7231539f-96f6-4dbc-a8e7-ed770e32cd03)

 ---

-**CS4247 Lab 3 - Whitted Ray Tracing in GLSL**
+**Advanced Ray Tracer in GLSL**
-Using GLSL shaders in Shadertoy, we built a **real-time ray tracer** capable of recursive reflections and lighting.
-The project included **distributed ray tracing** to simulate soft shadows, anti-aliasing, and depth-of-field effects, producing photorealistic scenes with dynamic objects and lights.
+Using GLSL shaders in Shadertoy, I developed a **real-time ray tracer** capable of rendering recursive reflections and realistic lighting effects.
+By incorporating distributed ray tracing, I simulated soft shadows, depth-of-field effects, and anti-aliasing to achieve photorealistic visuals.

 ---

-**CS4247 Lab 4 - Progressive Radiosity**
+**Global Illumination with Progressive Radiosity**
-In the final lab, we implemented the **progressive refinement radiosity algorithm** for global illumination.
-This included computing form factors with the hemicube method and iteratively refining light distribution for diffuse interreflections.
-The rendered scene demonstrated photorealistic ambient lighting and realistic diffuse shading.
+I implemented the **progressive refinement radiosity algorithm** to simulate diffuse light interreflections, achieving realistic global illumination.
+The project included computing form factors with the hemicube method and iteratively refining light distribution, producing ambient lighting and soft shading for 3D environments.